apache/pulsar/site2/docs/functions-overview.md

 The core programming model behind Pulsar Functions is very simple:

-* Functions receive messages from one or more **input {% popover topics %}**.
+* Functions receive messages from one or more **input [topics](reference-teminology.md#topic)**.
 Every time a message is received, the function can do a variety of things:
   * Apply some processing logic to the input and write output to:
     * An **output topic** in Pulsar
     * [Apache BookKeeper](#state-storage)